 Name Age Position

 Directors

-Eli Hurvitz 75 Chairman of the Board
+Eli Hurvitz 76 Chairman of the Board

 David Aviezer, Ph.D., MBA 43 Director, President and Chief Executive Officer

 Yoseph Shaaltiel, Ph.D.
-54 Director and Executive VP, Research and Development
+55 Director and Executive VP, Research and Development

+Alfred Akirov 66 Director

+Amos Bar-Shalev 55 Director

-Zeev Bronfeld 56 Director
+Zeev Bronfeld 57 Director

-Yodfat Harel Gross 35 Director
+Yodfat Harel Gross 36 Director

+Roger D. Kornberg, Ph.D.
+61 Director

 Eyal Sheratzky 39 Director

-Sharon Toussia-Cohen 48 Director
+Sharon Toussia-Cohen 49 Director

-Alfred Akirov 66 No current position

 Eli Hurvitz.
-Mr. Hurvitz serves as Chairman of our Board of Directors and has served as a director of Protalix Ltd., our wholly-owned subsidiary, since 2005 and as our director since December 31, 2006.
-Mr. Hurvitz has served as Chairman of the Board of Teva Pharmaceutical Industries Ltd. since April 2002.
-Previously, he served as Teva's President and Chief Executive Officer for over 25 years and has been employed at Teva in various capacities for over 40 years.
-He serves as Chairman of the Board of The Israel Democracy Institute (IDI), Chairman of the Board of NeuroSurvival Technologies Ltd. (a private company) and a director of Vishay Intertechnology.
-He served as Chairman of the Israel Export Institute from 1974 through 1977 and as the President of the Israel Manufacturers Association from 1981 through 1986.
-He served as Chairman of the Board of Bank Leumi Ltd. from 1986 through 1987.
+Mr. Hurvitz serves as Chairman of our Board of Directors and has served as a director of Protalix Ltd., our wholly-owned subsidiary since 2005 and as our director since December 31, 2006.
+Mr. Hurvitz has served as chairman of the board of directors of Teva Pharmaceutical Industries Ltd. since April 2002.
+Previously, he served as Teva's president and chief executive officer for over 25 years and has been employed at Teva in various capacities for over 40 years.
+He serves as chairman of the board of directors of The Israel Democracy Institute (IDI), chairman of the board of directors of NeuroSurvival Technologies Ltd. (a private company) and a director of Vishay Intertechnology.
+He served as chairman of the Israel Export Institute from 1974 through 1977 and as the president of the Israel Manufacturers Association from 1981 through 1986.
+He served as chairman of the board of directors of Bank Leumi Ltd. from 1986 through 1987.
 He was a director of Koor Industries Ltd. from 1997 through 2004 and a member of the Belfer Center for Science and International Affairs at the John F. Kennedy School of Government at Harvard University from 2002 through 2005.
-He received his B.A. in Economics and Business Administration from the Hebrew University of Jerusalem in 1957.
+He received a B.A. in Economics and Business Administration from the Hebrew University of Jerusalem in 1957.

 David Aviezer, Ph.D., MBA.
-Dr. Aviezer has served as Chief Executive Officer of Protalix Ltd. since 2002 and its director since 2005 and as our director since December 31, 2006.
+Dr. Aviezer has served as Chief Executive Officer of Protalix Ltd. since 2002 and its director since 2005, and as our director since December 31, 2006.
 On December 31, 2006, he became our President and Chief Executive Officer.
 Dr. Aviezer has over a decade of experience in biotechnology management, advancing products from early-stage research up to their regulatory approval and commercialization.
-Prior to joining Protalix Ltd., from 1996 to 2002, he served as

-General Manager of ProChon Biotech Ltd., an Israeli company focused on orthopedic disorders.
+Prior to joining Protalix Ltd., from 1996 to 2002, he served as general manager of ProChon Biotech Ltd., an Israeli company focused on orthopedic disorders.
 Previously, Dr. Aviezer was a visiting scientist at the Medical Research Division of American Cyanamid, a subsidiary of Wyeth (NYSE:WEY), in New York.
+Since 1996, Dr. Aviezer has served as an adjunct lecturer at Bar Ilan University.
 Dr. Aviezer is the recipient of the Clore Foundation Award and the J.F.
 Kennedy Scientific Award.
-He holds a Ph.D. in Molecular Biology and Biochemistry from the Weizmann Institute of Science and an M.B.A. from the Bar Ilan University Business School.
+He received a Ph.D. in Molecular Biology and Biochemistry from the Weizmann Institute of Science and an M.B.A. from the Bar Ilan University Business School.